Novachaos82/frontend-assignment-shopify/README.md

      assets/main.js: Javscript file for the page

 # Getting Started
-- To run the project locally, use the following command:
+- To run the project locally, use the following command:-

       npm run dev or pnpm run dev